 Deep Past : Intro.

-The task I have set myself is to produce a jargon-free summary of the origin and nature of the features of the landscape of this area, in a brief enough form to be readable on a mobile phone.
+My aim is to produce a brief, phone-friendly, jargon-free and high-level summary of the origin and nature of the general features of the landscape of this area, leaving finer detail to other posts.

-Of course, you might have your own view of how it all started.
-Your very own creation myth.
+Of course, you might have a view of how it all started, your very own creation myth.
 Me, I believe in Terry Pratchett's version.
-The idea that we are swanning (!) around on the back of a giant turtle is also found in Hinduism, mainly because the idea also crops up in Indian, Chinese and Native American religions.
-That cannot be a coincidence can it?
+The idea that we are swanning (!) around on the back of a giant turtle is also found in Hinduism as well as other Indian, Chinese and Native American religions.
+That cannot be a coincidence, can it?

 "Some people” – and here the creator looked sharply at the unformed matter still streaming past – “think it’s enough to install a few basic physical formulas and then take the money and run.
 A billion years later you got leaks all over the sky, black holes the size of your head, and when you pray up to complain there’s just a girl on the counter who says she don’t know where the boss is."

 Top scientists now believe that Terry's take on this isn't entirely supported by the evidence.
 Turtles steer a steady course but the Earth doesn't.
-It's its axis isn't vertical and it's orbit around the Sun isn't round so it's distance so it wanders and wobbles.
-Hence the seasons but also some massive longer term changes in the climate.
-As it stands, if we left the planet to its own devices and hadn't turned the heaters on, we should be welcoming the glaciers back in 50,000 years or so.
+It's axis isn't vertical and it wobbles and wanders in it's orbit around the Sun.
+Hence the seasons, but also some massive longer term changes in the climate.
+If we turned our carbon-fuelled heaters off and left the planet to its own devices, we should be welcoming the glaciers back in 50,000 years or so.

 And that isn't the only agent of long-term radical change in our environment.
-The planet and its surface are themselves restless and change is the only constant, as I will explain in the next post in this series:
+The planet and its surface are themselves restless.
+Change is the only constant, as I will explain in the next post in this series:

 Link : Hell to High Water